RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/dynamic-modules.md

 # Description

-A lazy loadable module is a plugable module that paroject administrator has to to build the `User project` and `Portal` interfaces, enabling features and graphic component into user interfaces.
+A lazy loadable module is a plugable module that project administrator has to use to build the `User project` and `Portal` interfaces, enabling features and graphic component into user interfaces.
 Those modules can be configured from the project administration interface.

-Microservices `rs-access-instance` and `rs-access-project` store the configuration of each modules and send it back to users browsing `User project` and `Portal` interfaces.
+Microservices `rs-access-instance` and `rs-access-project` store the configuration of each modules and send it back to clients when browsing `User project` and `Portal` interfaces.

 # Modules list